lwinkler/cas_reservation/README.txt

     * head_bill_room<id>.txt
     * line_bill_room<id>.txt
     * foot_bill_room<id>.txt
-    (<id> must be equal to the number of the first room (as given in flexform parameters of plugin configuration in backend)) e.g. if the plugin is inserted to manage room 3,4 and 5 : <id> = 3
+    (<id> must be equal to the id of the first room (as given in flexform parameters of plugin configuration in backend)) e.g. if the plugin is inserted to manage room 3,4 and 5 : <id> = 3